EzeLLM/EchoSee/README.md

 This project is licensed under the terms detailed in the `LICENSE` file.

 **EchoSee** is continuously evolving.
 Your feedback and contributions are invaluable in making this assistant smarter, more efficient, and user-friendly.
 Enjoy using and developing **EchoSee**!

+## About & Support

+Find the repository on GitHub: <https://github.com/EzeLLM/EchoSee>

+For questions or support, please email [ezel964@icloud.com](mailto:ezel964@icloud.com).